An interesting study into how hypnosis primes the brain for positive, permanent change across the brain-body axis.

 Abnormal connectivity between the dlPFC and the Insula has been extensively studied in relation to depression.

-- A 2021 study found that reduced connectivity between these areas correlates with the progression of depression, while increased connectivity is observed during recovery.
+A 2021 study found that reduced connectivity between these areas correlates with the progression of depression, while increased connectivity is observed during recovery.

-- A 2020 study highlighted how strengthening this connection improves insomnia, somatic symptoms (including pain), and anxiety in individuals with major depressive disorder.
+A 2020 study highlighted how strengthening this connection improves insomnia, somatic symptoms including pain, and anxiety in individuals with major depressive disorder.

-3) Reduced Connectivity Between the Dorsolateral Prefrontal Cortex (dlPFC) and the Default Mode Network (DMN)
+- Reduced Connectivity Between the Dorsolateral Prefrontal Cortex (dlPFC) and the Default Mode Network (DMN)

 Finally, MRI scans showed reduced connectivity between the dlPFC and the Default Mode Network (DMN).

 The DMN is associated with self-referential thinking, moral judgement, and high-focus states.
-It is highly active when we reflect on ourselves and others but decreases during meditation, mindfulness, and states of deep relaxation—all of which are linked to suggestibility.
+It is highly active when we reflect on ourselves and others but decreases during meditation, mindfulness, and states of deep relaxation, all of which are linked to suggestibility.

 In hypnosis, reduced connectivity between the dlPFC and the DMN may enhance neuroplasticity, creating an optimal state for rewiring the brain and adopting new thought patterns.

-In Summary (or TL;DR):
+In Summary

 - This study reinforces the idea that hypnosis induces a distinct state of consciousness, not just deep relaxation.